 Here are the common exclusions you should expect:

-- Travel to places that the Foreign and Commonwealth Office (FCO) has advised British tourists to avoid.
+Travel to places that the Foreign, Commonwealth & Development Office (FCDO) has advised British tourists to avoid.

 Always check the excess on your travel insurance policy, too.
 Though it might seem tempting to opt for a higher excess in exchange for a lower premium now, you may regret it later.
 Your excess must be affordable, as this is the sum you will need to stump up if you have to make an insurance claim.

 Finally, always start your travel insurance policy from the date you book your trip - not the date you are due to fly.
 Otherwise, should you need to cancel your holiday due to unforeseen circumstances, you will not be covered.

 The Balearic Islands, to which Majorca belongs, are part of Spain – so they are in the European Union.
 This means you can use your European Health Insurance Card and the Global Health Insurance Card – GHIC, when on holiday in Majorca.